SGLK13022U Disaster Risk Management - From Theory to Practice

 Examiners give a short written feedback to each student's paper via Digital Exam.

-Registration administratively after approval of study plan.
+Registration administratively after pre-approval of credit transfer application.

-This course is not open for external students.
+This course is not open for external students

 - 7,5 ECTS